dataxu/dxskytap/README.md

 Install
 ======

-The only way to run the `dxautoskytap` tool is to install from pip:
+The best way to install the `dxskytap` tool is to install direct from the github using pip:

 ```
-# Replace [TAG] with a dxskytap git ref
+# Replace [TAG] with a dxskytap git ref (such as master)
   $ pip install git+git@github.com:dataxu/dxskytap.git@[TAG]#egg=dxskytap

 # Example